SharePoint/sp-dev-docs/docs/general-development/using-the-pairing-cmdlet-register-spworkflowservice.md

 # Using the pairing cmdlet Register-SPWorkflowService
-Learn how to use the cmdlet **Register-SPWorkflowService** to successfully pair SharePoint Server 2013 with Workflow Manager.
+Learn how to use the cmdlet **Register-SPWorkflowService** to successfully pair SharePoint with Workflow Manager.
-Installing and configuring Microsoft SharePoint Server 2013 to support workflow development requires "pairing" your installations of SharePoint Server 2013 and Workflow Manager.
+Installing and configuring Microsoft SharePoint to support workflow development requires "pairing" your installations of SharePoint and Workflow Manager.
 In most scenarios, this pairing is easily done by using the cmdlet **Register-SPWorkflowService**, which is included with your SharePoint installation.

 Importantly, this cmdlet is not useful for every pairing scenario. **Register-SPWorkflowService** is useful only in the following pairing scenarios:
-- One-computer server farm where SharePoint Server 2013 and Workflow Manager are co-located on the server box.
+- One-computer server farm where SharePoint and Workflow Manager are co-located on the server box.

-- Three-computer server farm where SharePoint Server 2013 and Workflow Manager are co-located on all three computers.
+- Three-computer server farm where SharePoint and Workflow Manager are co-located on all three computers.
 (Add a fourth computer is search needs to be on a separate computer and Workflow Manager HA is required.
 If the latter is required, it must be installed on all three machines.

-- Three-computer SharePoint Server 2013 farm paired with a non-co-located Workflow Manager server farm.
+- Three-computer SharePoint farm paired with a non-co-located Workflow Manager server farm.

 Also note that **Register-SPWorkflowService** uses the credentials of the current user.